Kritagya-web/my-window-os/readme.md

+# Inspiration

+The project is being taken inspiration from Joan Ramos Refusta project.
+This is an initial setup and a lot of changes are being worked upon to make it my own.

 # Kritagya's OS

 This is the most personal section of my portfolio, where I've created a simulated Windows OS with various desktop tools and references.
 Through this project, I aim to showcase not only my personal interests but also my skills in HTML and CSS.
 It's a reflection of both my personal life and my experience as a developer.